MBFiltering/MB-Docs/android/installation.md

 > like Poco and Redmi.

 - It is required to disable _MIUI Optimization_ in developer options and enable _Install via USB_
-  in the USB debugging section
+  in the USB debugging section (this generally requires to create a MI account).
+- In some cases, an option labeled _Verify App Bytecode_ needs to be enabled before installation, which prompts the user to accept the installation of MB Smart.

 ### Other Chinese Brands